Understanding your character's points (HP, XP, AP, GP, PP)

 When you’re disruptive in class or you forget your homework, your teacher could remove some HP.
-Ask the Healers on your team to help restore your HP so you don’t lose all your HP and fall in battle (which is bad for your whole team)!
+Ask the Healers on your team to help restore your HP so you don’t lose all your HP and fall (which is bad for your whole team)!

 XP (Experience Points)